SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             load-on-startup=true
             # Specifies the radius (in chunks) of where creatures will spawn.
 This value is capped to the current view distance setting in server.properties
             mob-spawn-range=8
+            # A list of all detected portal agents used in this world.
+In order to override, change the target world name to any other valid world.
+Note: If world is not found, it will fallback to default.
+            portal-agents {
+                "minecraft:default_nether"=DIM-1
+                "minecraft:default_the_end"=DIM1
+            }
             # Enable if this world allows PVP combat.
             pvp-enabled=true
             # Enable if this world should be registered.